Dennis14e/node-opnsense/README.md

 ![Lint](https://github.com/Dennis14e/node-opnsense/workflows/Lint/badge.svg)

-This Node Client API is mostly based on the documentation [here](https://docs.opnsense.org/development/api.html).
+This Node Client API is mostly based on the documentation [here](https://docs.opnsense.org/development/api.html) and the source code [here](https://github.com/opnsense/core/tree/master/src/opnsense/mvc/app/controllers/OPNsense).
-However, it is known that this documentation is not always up to date.
+However, it is known that the documentation is not always up to date.

 Not every one of these APIs have been tested.
 It is possible that e.g. input parameters may be missing.